 First day back at school after the Christmas break.
 Greeted colleagues in the staff room where everyone was sharing stories about their holidays and plans to make this term the best ever.
 "I thought about this place a lot when I was off and decided that teaching really is the best career in the world," … Continue reading School Daze

 A lot of people ask me the difference between Canadians and Americans.
 Well, first the facts: our country's larger, our population's smaller, Canadian men liked wearing clogs in the '70s and we've never considered testing the viscosity of spray cheese in space a worthwhile scientific endeavour.
-I noticed when working abroad that colleagues quickly started … Continue reading Star Spangled Boner
+I noticed while working abroad that colleagues soon began … Continue reading Star Spangled Boner

 Turned on the radio to discover the media have named today Panic Saturday.
 Spotting an opportunity, I asked a friend recently diagnosed with acute anxiety if she would like to accompany me into town in the hope we might qualify for free parking.
 Thirty minutes later Cynthia and I were pulling into a reserved space … Continue reading No Room For The Unstable